junxit/us-congress-bills-112/bill.md

     - **(B)** by adding at the end the following:
       > - **(g)** *Special reserve fund*
       >   - **(1)** *Authorization of appropriations* In addition to amounts appropriated to the special reserve fund prior to the date of the enactment of this subsection, there is authorized to be appropriated, for the procurement of security countermeasures under subsection (c) and for carrying out section 319L (relating to the Biomedical Advanced Research and Development Authority), $2,800,000,000 for the period of fiscal years 2014 through 2018.
 Amounts appropriated pursuant to the preceding sentence are authorized to remain available until September 30, 2019.
-      >   - **(2)** *Notice of insufficient funds* Not later than 15 days after any date on which the Secretary determines that the amount of funds in the special reserve fund available for procurement is less than $1,500,000,000, the Secretary shall submit to the relevant committees of Congress a report detailing the amount of such funds available for procurement and the impact such funding will have—
+      >   - **(2)** *Notice of insufficient funds* Not later than 15 days after any date on which the Secretary determines that the amount of funds in the special reserve fund available for procurement is less than $1,500,000,000, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a report detailing the amount of such funds available for procurement and the impact such funding will have—
       >     - **(A)** in meeting the security countermeasure needs identified under this section; and
-      >     - **(B)** on the annual Public Health Emergency Medical Countermeasure Enterprise Implementation Plan under section 319F–5(b).
+      >     - **(B)** on the annual Countermeasure Implementation Plan under section 2811(d).
-      >   - **(3)** *Use of special reserve fund for advanced research and development* The Secretary, acting through the Director of the Biomedical Advanced Research and Development Authority, may utilize not more than 30 percent of the amounts authorized to be appropriated under paragraph (1) to carry out section 319L (related to the Biomedical Advanced Research and Development Authority).
+      >   - **(3)** *Use of special reserve fund for advanced research and development* The Secretary may utilize not more than 30 percent of the amounts authorized to be appropriated under paragraph (1) to carry out section 319L (related to the Biomedical Advanced Research and Development Authority).
 Amounts authorized to be appropriated under this subsection to carry out section 319L are in addition to amounts otherwise authorized to be appropriated to carry out such section.
       >   - **(4)** *Restrictions on use of funds* Amounts in the special reserve fund shall not be used to pay—
-      >     - **(A)** costs other than payments made by the Secretary to a vendor for advanced research and development or procurement of a security countermeasure under subsection (c)(7); and
+      >     - **(A)** costs other than payments made by the Secretary to a vendor for advanced development (under section 319L) or for procurement of a security countermeasure under subsection (c)(7); and
       >     - **(B)** any administrative expenses, including salaries.
       >   - **(5)** *Definition* In this section, the term special reserve fund means the Biodefense Countermeasures appropriations account, any appropriation made available pursuant to section 521(a) of the Homeland Security Act of 2002, and any appropriation made available pursuant to paragraph (1) of this paragraph.

+- **(g)** *Emergency system for advance registration of Volunteer Health Professionals* Section 319I(k) of the Public Health Service Act (42 U.S.C.
+247d–7b(k)) is amended by striking “are authorized to be appropriated $2,000,000 for fiscal year 2002, and such sums as may be necessary for each of the fiscal years 2003 through 2011” and inserting “is authorized to be appropriated $5,900,000 for each of fiscal years 2012 through 2016”.
-- **(g)** *Biomedical Advanced Research and Development Authority*
+- **(h)** *Biomedical Advanced Research and Development Authority*
   - **(1)** *Transaction authorities* Section 319L(c)(5) of the Public Health Service Act (42 U.S.C.
 247d–7e(c)(5)) is amended by adding at the end the following:
     > - **(G)** *Government purpose* In awarding contracts, grants, and cooperative agreements under this section, the Secretary shall provide a clear statement of defined Government purpose related to activities included in subsection (a)(6)(B) for a qualified countermeasure or qualified pandemic or epidemic product.

   - **(2)** *Biodefense Medical Countermeasure Development Fund* Paragraph (2) of section 319L(d) of the Public Health Service Act (42 U.S.C.
 247d–7e(d)) is amended to read as follows:
     > - **(2)** *Funding* To carry out the purposes of this section, there is authorized to be appropriated to the Fund $415,000,000 for each of fiscal years 2012 through 2016, the amounts to remain available until expended.

   - **(3)** *Continued inapplicability of certain provisions* Section 319L(e)(1)(C) of the Public Health Service Act (42 U.S.C.
-247d–7e(e)(1)(C)) is amended by striking “7 years” and inserting “10 years”.
+247d–7e(e)(1)(C)) is amended by striking “the date that is 7 years after the date of enactment of the Pandemic and All-Hazards Preparedness Act” and inserting “September 30, 2016”.
-- **(h)** *National Disaster Medical System* Section 2812 of the Public Health Service Act (42 U.S.C.
+- **(i)** *National Disaster Medical System* Section 2812 of the Public Health Service Act (42 U.S.C.
 300hh–11) is amended—
   - **(1)** in subsection (a)(3), by adding at the end the following:
     > - **(D)** *Administration* The Secretary may determine and pay claims for reimbursement for services under subparagraph (A) directly or by contract providing for payment in advance or by way of reimbursement.

   - **(2)** in subsection (g), by striking “such sums as may be necessary for each of the fiscal years 2007 through 2011” and inserting “$56,000,000 for each of fiscal years 2012 through 2016”.
+- **(j)** *National Health Security Strategy timeline* Section 2802(a)(1) of the Public Health Service Act (42 U.S.C.
+300hh–1(a)(1)) is amended by striking “2009” and inserting “2014”.
+- **(k)** *Enhancing surge capacity* Section 2802(b) of the Public Health Service Act (42 U.S.C.
+300hh–1(b)(3)) is amended—
+  - **(1)** in paragraph (1)(A), by inserting “, including drills and exercises to ensure medical surge capacity for events without notice” after “exercises”; and
+  - **(2)** in paragraph (3)—
+    - **(A)** in the matter preceding subparagraph (A), as amended by subsection (e)(2) of this section—
+      - **(i)** by inserting “availability, coordination, accessibility,” after “response capabilities,”;
+      - **(ii)** by striking “including mental health facilities” and inserting “including mental health and ambulatory care facilities”; and
+      - **(iii)** by striking “trauma care and emergency medical service systems” and inserting “trauma care, critical care, and emergency medical service systems”; and
+    - **(B)** in subparagraph (B), by striking “Medical evacuation and fatality management” and inserting “Fatality management, and coordinated medical triage and evacuation to the appropriate medical institution based on patient medical need as part of regional systems”.
+- **(l)** *Volunteer Medical Reserve Corps* Section 2813(i) of the Public Health Service Act (42 U.S.C.
+300hh–15(i)) is amended by striking “$22,000,000 for fiscal year 2007, and such sums as may be necessary for each of fiscal years 2008 through 2011” and inserting “$11,900,000 for each of fiscal years 2012 through 2016”.
-- **(i)** *Extension of limited antitrust exemption* Section 405(b) of the Pandemic and All-Hazard Preparedness Act (42 U.S.C.
-247d–6a note) is amended by striking “6-year” and inserting “10-year”.
+- **(m)** *Extension of limited antitrust exemption* Section 405(b) of the Pandemic and All-Hazard Preparedness Act (42 U.S.C.
+247d–6a note) is amended by striking “at the end of the 6-year period that begins on the date of enactment of this Act” and inserting “on September 30, 2016”.

 ## § 3.
+Temporary redeployment of personnel during a public health emergency

+Section 319 of the Public Health Service Act (42 U.S.C.
+247d) is amended by adding at the end the following:

+> - **(e)** *Temporary redeployment of personnel during a public health emergency*
+>   - **(1)** *Emergency redeployment of federally funded personnel* Notwithstanding any other provision of law, and subject to paragraph (2), upon a request that is from a State, locality, territory, tribe, or the Freely Associated States and that includes such information and assurances as the Secretary may require, the Secretary may authorize the requesting entity to temporarily redeploy to immediately address a public health emergency non-Federal personnel funded in whole or in part through—
+>     - **(A)** any program under this Act; or
+>     - **(B)** at the discretion of the Secretary, any other program funded in whole or in part by the Department of Health and Human Services.
+>   - **(2)** *Activation of emergency redeployment*
+>     - **(A)** *Public health emergency* The Secretary may exercise the authority vested by paragraph (1) only during the period of a public health emergency determined pursuant to subsection (a).
+>     - **(B)** *Considerations* In authorizing a temporary redeployment under paragraph (1), the Secretary shall consider each of the following:
+>       - **(i)** The degree to which the emergency cannot be adequately and appropriately addressed by the public health workforce.
+>       - **(ii)** The degree to which the emergency requires or would otherwise benefit from supplemental staffing from those funded through nonpreparedness Federal programs.
+>       - **(iii)** The degree to which such programs would be adversely affected by the redeployment.
+>       - **(iv)** Such other factors as the Secretary may deem appropriate.
+>     - **(C)** *Termination and extension*
+>       - **(i)** *Termination* The authority to authorize a temporary redeployment of personnel under paragraph (1) shall terminate upon the earlier of the following:
+>         - **(I)** The Secretary’s determination that the public health emergency no longer exists.
+>         - **(II)** Subject to clause (ii), 30 days after the activation of the Secretary’s authority pursuant to subparagraph (A).
+>       - **(ii)** *Extension authority* The Secretary may extend the authority to authorize a temporary redeployment of personnel under paragraph (1) beyond the date otherwise applicable under clause (i)(II) if the public health emergency still exists, but only if—
+>         - **(I)** the extension is requested by the entity that requested authority to authorize a temporary redeployment; and
+>         - **(II)** the Secretary gives notice to the Congress in conjunction with the extension.

+## § 4.
 Coordination by Assistant Secretary for Preparedness and Response

 - **(a)** *In general* Section 2811 of the Public Health Service Act (42 U.S.C.
 300hh–10) is amended—
   - **(1)** in subsection (b)(3)—